hotosm/underpass/doc/coding.md

 ## Brace Location

 The opening brace for most code is on the same line as the line of code.
-Putting braces on a line by itself adds to much whitespace.
+Putting an opening brace on a line by itself adds too much unnecessary whitespace.
+A closing brace is usually on a line by itself.

-Some example:
+Some examples:

 	namespace replication {
 	class StateFile;